-Dropshipping is a particular method of product distribution where a retailer sells a product that they purchase at a wholesale price and then that product is shipped directly from the supplier to the purchaser.
-This means the retailers never sees the physical product they’ve sold.
+Dropshipping is a particular method of product distribution where a retailer sells a product that they purchase at a wholesale price and then that product is shipped directly from the wholesale supplier to the end customer.
+This means that the the retailer never sees the physical product they’ve sold.

 Because you have an entrepreneurial mindset.

-- This doesn’t mean you need to have run successful businesses already, but if you’re not willing to dedicate yourself to your business you won’t be successful.
-It is easier to get into ecommerce through dropshipping because of the low initial investment, but this doesn’t mean it is easy to run, and it certainly isn’t a get rich quick scheme.
+This doesn’t mean you need to have run successful businesses already, but if you’re not willing to dedicate yourself to your business and learn new things, you won’t be successful.
+It is easier to get into eCommerce through dropshipping because of the low initial investment, but this doesn’t mean it is easy to run, and it certainly isn’t a get rich quick scheme.
 You have to have a solid plan and stick to it!

-Google has indexed approximately 45 billion pages as of 2015.
-There is a lot of internet out there to be seen and it can take time to stand out among the mass amount of information available.
-There are strategies that can increase the rate at which you’ll be found - the right marketing and selecting the right niche but it’s entirely possible to not see any meaningful number of sales from your ecommerce business for some time.
-If you’re expecting immediate results with your first ecommerce business you may be setting yourself up for disappointment.
+Google has indexed approximately 130 trillion pages as of November, 2016, so it can take time to stand out among the massive amount of information available.
+If you are relying solely on search engines to list your pages organically, it’s entirely possible to not see any meaningful sales from your eCommerce business for quite some time.
+If you’re expecting immediate results with your first eCommerce business just from search engines, you may be setting yourself up for disappointment.

-- There are many people who would make highly successful business owners but never get the opportunity because of startup costs.
-If you’re one of these people dropshipping may be a great way to get started on the path of working for yourself.
+There are many people who would make highly successful business owners but never get the opportunity because of startup costs.
+If you’re one of these people, dropshipping may be a great way to get started on the path of working for yourself.
 You can set up a new eCommerce website for just $75-$100 - something that no stock and ship website and certainly no "brick and mortar" business can say!

 Because you can’t wait to see major profits.

-- Margins are generally low in businesses that rely on dropshipping and building a loyal customer base takes time, which means you shouldn’t expect to make a killing early on.
+Margins are generally lower in businesses that rely on dropshipping and building a loyal customer base takes time, which means you shouldn’t expect to make a killing early on.
 That said, we have launched many extremely successful websites that were generating very impressive profits the very first month.
 It all comes down to selecting the right product niche and then marketing your website correctly.